harrietmorris/FindUkrainian/README.md

 ## Accomplishments:

 1. Successfully refactored and converted both server and client folders to TypeScript along with providing necessary type declarations for seed data.
-2. Utilized mock data to implement front-end testing (using Jest, React Testing Library) and back-end testing (using SuperTest).
+2. Implement front-end testing (using Vitest, React Testing Library) and back-end testing (using Jest, SuperTest).
 3. Implemented end-to-end testing using Cypress.
 4. Added feature to translate title of the page (Full page language translation in development).